Empyreal96/Easy-Fetch-UWP/README.md

-### What's new in v1.13.14
+### What's new in v1.13.16

-- Fixed Cab Downloader output not being Scroll-able

-- Fixed issue with Crashes loading .txt cab lists
+- Simple Archive Extractor to extract files easily
+- First Test of Github Update checks
+- General UI fixes